7-Night Stay for 2 (1304-2n)

 - Self Guided Tour of Bodleian Library, Oxford

 - 2-night stay at Grand Hotel & Spa, York (or similar)

 - York Ghost Walk, Durham Cathedral, Alnwick Castle

-- 2-night stay at Bonham Hotel, Edinburgh
+- 2-night stay at Bonham Hotel, Edinburgh (or similar)

 - Harry Potter Walking Tour, Edinburgh